mr-tomr/ShoppingAppExample/CGPT_Prompt.md

-# Grocery Store Aisle Map & Shopping List Reorder Instructions (with Side of Aisle)
+# Grocery Store Aisle Map & Shopping List Reorder Instructions (with Side of Aisle, Updated Pasta Placement)

 This file gives ChatGPT both the **store map** and the **rules** it should always follow when reordering a shopping list.